spinnaker/spinnaker/docs/commands.md

  * `--password`: (*Sensitive data* - user will be prompted on standard input) Your docker registry password
  * `--password-file`: The path to a file containing your docker password in plaintext (not a docker/config.json file)
  * `--provider-version`: Some providers support multiple versions/release tracks.
 This allows you to pick the version of the provider (not the resources it manages) to run within Spinnaker.
- * `--read-permissions`: a user must have at least one of these roles in order to view this account's cloud resources.
+ * `--read-permissions`: A user must have at least one of these roles in order to view this account's cloud resources.
+ * `--remove-read-permission`: Remove this permission from the list of read permissions.
  * `--remove-repository`: Remove this repository to the list of repositories to cache images from.
- * `--remove-read-permission`: Remove this permission from the list of read permissions.
  * `--remove-required-group-membership`: Remove this group from the list of required group memberships.
- * `--remove-write-permission`: Remove this permission from the list of write permissions.
+ * `--remove-write-permission`: Remove this permission to from list of write permissions.
  * `--repositories`: (*Default*: `[]`) An optional list of repositories to cache images from.
 If not provided, Spinnaker will attempt to read accessible repositories from the registries _catalog endpoint
  * `--required-group-membership`: A user must be a member of at least one specified group in order to make changes to this account's cloud resources.
  * `--sort-tags-by-date`: Sort tags by creation date.
  * `--track-digests`: Track digest changes.
 This is not recommended as it consumes a high QPM, and most registries are flaky.
  * `--username`: Your docker registry username
- * `--write-permissions`: a user must have at least one of these roles in order to make changes to this account's cloud resources.
+ * `--write-permissions`: A user must have at least one of these roles in order to make changes to this account's cloud resources.

 ---